plioi/plioi.github.io/_posts/2013-06-05-the-sincerest-form-of-flattery.markdown

 layout: post
 ---

-Last week, we saw how to define <a href="http://www.headspring.com/fixies-life-bicycle/">an NUnit-imitating convention</a> with the Fixie test framework: when the custom Convention class was present in our test project, the default rules for finding and running tests were replaced, allowing us to write test classes with a familiar NUnit class lifecycle.
+Last week, we saw how to define [an NUnit-imitating convention](http://www.headspring.com/fixies-life-bicycle/) with the Fixie test framework: when the custom Convention class was present in our test project, the default rules for finding and running tests were replaced, allowing us to write test classes with a familiar NUnit class lifecycle.

 This week, we'll see how to customize Fixie to imitate the xUnit lifecycle.

-<blockquote>Today's code samples work against <a href="http://nuget.org/packages/Fixie/0.0.1.56">Fixie 0.0.1.56</a>.
+<blockquote>Today's code samples work against [Fixie 0.0.1.56](http://nuget.org/packages/Fixie/0.0.1.56).
 The customization API is in its infancy, and is likely to change in the coming weeks.</blockquote>

 ## Review: The NUnit Lifecycle